spraakbanken/karp-backend/README.md

   - All code is checked if it is formatted.
   - All code is type-checked and for `karp-lex-core` it is expected to pass.
 - All above also apply to Pull Requests.
-- When a pull request is closed and merged the Pull Request title and body is written in each projects README.md.
-- When a tag named `karp-lex-core-v*` is pushed a distribution for `karp-lex-core` is created and uploaded to [PyPi](https://pypi.org).
-- When a tag named `karp-backend-v*` is pushed a distribution for `karp-backend` is created and uploaded to [PyPi](https://pypi.org).
-- When anything is pushed the docs are built and published to [spraakbanken.github.io/karp-backend](https://spraakbanken.github.io/karp-backend).

 ### Version handling